 2. Horde is the most complex and useful for diagnostics.

-- Changing your user Password is pretty self explanatory.
+- Changing your user Password by clicking on your email address in the top right and choosing ‘password and security’ from the drop down.
 Be sure to save it to a secure place and change it on all devices that connect to this email address.

 - Forwarders are useful to forward email to another account.
 Remember that email will also be saved in the mailbox account that you are currently using so don’t let this email account go unchecked for too long or it will become full and cease to work.